 When one takes up something big and works hard for it, there will be people who try to get the credit or otherwise benefit from those efforts.
 For entrepreneurs, this serves as a note to self: don’t ignore intellectual property rights, patents or anything that protects you from being taken advantage of by opportunists.
 This isn’t to say one should be overly protective of one’s accomplishments, just that credit needs to be given where the credit is due.

 Ahneella on paskainen loppu.

 Literal translation: The greedy has a shitty ending.

 If one is too greedy, things won’t end well.
 Trying to maximise profit, taking unnecessarily big risks or simply going only for one’s own good isn’t a sustainable business strategy.
 Taking others into account, focusing on stable progress instead of quick wins and acting sustainably sounds like a much better strategy, and the end is less likely to be faeces-infested.

 Ei tyhjä maksa Turussakaan.

 Literal translation: The empty costs nothing in Turku either.

 English equivalent: *Help us find one!

 Turku is a city in the southwest of Finland, and it’s often a target of crude jokes (for no reason, if you ask us).
-This proverb means that if it’s something you don’t need, in other words ‘empty’, you will get it for free anywhere, including a place like Turku.
+This proverb means that if it’s something you don’t need, in other words ‘empty’, you will get it for free anywhere, including Turku.
 In order to create a product or service that can be monetised, it needs to have value, meaning and use.
 If nobody needs it, nobody buys it.